-Google announces acquisition of QuickofficeAlex Wagner - Deputy Managing Editor, News Desk
+Google announces acquisition of QuickofficeAlex Wagner - Editorial Director of News and Content

 Big news from Google today, as it has announced that it's acquired Quickoffice, a company that's responsible for software that allows users to create and edit text documents, presentations and spreadsheets.
 There are Quickoffice apps available for several mobile platforms, including iOS and Android.
 Google says that Quickoffice is known for offering interoperability with popular file formats and that it'll be bringing Quickoffice's tech into their suite of Apps products.
 No details on how much Google dropped for Quickoffice are mentioned.